crystian/WEBAPP-BUILDER/README.md

 _continuing with TL;DR and a simple language and ordered by relevance, as you like ..._

-This framework has several typical issues about webapps fixed and has delicious features, it can save various weeks or more.
+This framework has several typical issues about webapps fixed and has delicious features ([loader API](docs/loader-en.md)), it can save various weeks or more.

 ### _aboutIt():_
 This project was an extraction of other bigger, than after the use I recognize that I can separate on two projects, my app and the "framework", for reuse easy on another projects.
 Since this moment to today, passed more than one year, and were three versions, and each version the improvements were greater, for example from grunt to gulp.
 It is very useful for my, I would like it useful for you.